tweag/python-monorepo-example/2017-09-01-free-monads.md

 ways we can get and `n a`:
 - Sequence in `m`, and then translate: `phi . join`.
 - Or, translate the two parts independently, and then sequence in `n`: `join .
 (fmap phi) . phi`.

-If you want to translate between monads in a sensible way, these should obviously produce the same thing!
+If you want to translate between monads in a sensible way, these should produce the same thing!

 Monad morphisms are a more precise term for what we've loosely been calling "interpretations" up till now.